icaps25/icaps25.github.io/content/attending/registration.md

 For cancellation requests received between **1st October and 31st October**, the registration fee will be refunded 50% less an administration charge of $100 AUD.

-Registration fees will not be refunded in any portion if cancellation is received after **which date**.
+Registration fees will not be refunded in any portion if cancellation is received after **31st October**.

 If you cannot attend, your registration is transferable to another participant (the same type of registration fee).
-Please inform the local arrangements chair as soon as possible, but no later than **which date**, to whom your registration should be transferred.
+Please inform the local arrangement team at xxxx@xxxxx as soon as possible, but no later than **3rd November**, to whom your registration should be transferred.

 ## Invitation Letter & Questions?